Phil Gaglardi

-Philip Arthur Gaglardi (January 13, 1913 – September 23, 1995), often known as Flying Phil, was a politician in the Canadian province of British Columbia.
+Philip Arthur “Flying Phil” Gaglardi (January 13, 1913 – September 23, 1995), was a politician in the Canadian province of British Columbia.
 He served in the provincial Cabinet from 1952 to 1972.

 Private and family life

 Gaglardi was born in Mission, British Columbia as one of eleven children to poor Italian immigrants.
 In 1938 he married Jennie Sandin, a Pentecostal minister.
 He attended Bible school and was ordained a Pentecostal minister.
 In 1944 he moved to Kamloops and became the leader of Calvary Temple (now St. Andrew's).
 He began the radio program Chapel in the Sky and his wife began the Aunt Jennie broadcast.
 He continued his weekly 15-minute broadcasts throughout his political career.

 The Gaglardis had two sons: Bob Gaglardi, founder of Northland Properties, whose holdings include hotel chains, restaurants and sports teams; and Bill Gaglardi, a Calgary businessman.

 Political career

-Gaglardi was first elected to the legislature in 1952 as the member for Kamloops, under the banner of the Social Credit Party.
+Gaglardi was first elected to the legislature in 1952 as the member for Kamloops, with the Social Credit Party.
 The party had enough seats to form a minority government, but had no leader.
 Gaglardi ran for the post, but lost in a vote of caucus members.
 It was reported that Gaglardi lost to W.A.C.
 Bennett by ten votes to nine, but according to Bennett's biographer, Bennett received ten of the 19 votes and Gaglardi only one.
 He served in the Cabinet for the full duration of Bennett's premiership.